Jeffrey Crossman

 Jeffrey A. Crossman (born February 21, 1972) is an American attorney who is the Member of the Ohio House of Representatives from the 15th District in Cuyahoga County.
 Crossman grew up in Wickliffe, Ohio and graduated from Wickliffe High School.
 Crossman previously served as a member of the Parma City Council.
 Crossman has travelled to El Salvador to volunteer with ASAPROSAR, a non-governmental organization that provides health, education, environment and economic development programs.

-Crossman was the Democratic nominee in the 2022 Ohio Attorney General election, losing in a lanslide.
+Crossman was the Democratic nominee in the 2022 Ohio Attorney General election, losing to incumbent Dave Yost.

 Ohio House of Representatives

 Election

 After incumbent State Representative Nick Celebrezze unexpectedly announced that he would not run for reelection in the 15th District, Crossman, then a member of the Parma City Council, was selected to replace him on the ballot as the Democratic nominee.
 Crossman was elected in the general election on November 6, 2018, winning 56 percent of the vote over 44 percent of Republican candidate.
 In the 2020 election, Crossman was one of only a few Democratic candidates to win a Statehouse seat despite Donald Trump winning his Statehouse District.